André Ferreira (footballer, born 1996): Benfica

 Born in Vila Nova de Gaia, Porto District, Ferreira finished his development at S.L.
 Benfica after being signed from local club União Nogueirense F.C. at the age of 16.
 He made his professional debut with the former's reserves on 24 November 2015 in a 2–1 home win against Clube Oriental de Lisboa in the LigaPro, and finished his first season with a further five league games.

-Ferreira played 34 matches in the 2016–17 campaign, helping the B team to the fourth position in the second division.
-On 1 July 2017, he joined fellow league club Leixões S.C. on a season-long loan, going on make 35 competitive appearances during his spell at the Estádio do Mar.
+Ferreira played 34 matches in the 2016–17 campaign, helping the B team to fourth position in the second division.
+On 1 July 2017, he joined Leixões S.C. of the same league on a season-long loan, going on make 35 competitive appearances during his spell at the Estádio do Mar.

 On 31 August 2018, Ferreira renewed his contract with Benfica until 2023 and was immediately loaned to C.D.
 Aves.
 He made his Primeira Liga debut on 27 October, in a 1–2 home loss to C.D.
 Santa Clara.